pandas-dev/pandas/doc/source/development/maintaining.rst

    edit the original post with your simpler reproducible example.

    Ensure the issue exists on the main branch and that it has the "Needs Triage" tag until all steps have been completed.
+Add a comment to the issue once you have verified it exists on the main branch, so others know it has been confirmed.

 5. **Is this a clearly defined feature request?**